Hobarrow Bay

 Hobarrow Bay is a small secluded southwest-facing bay, with an oil shale and shingle beach to the southeast of Brandy Bay and to the southwest of Kimmeridge on the south coast of the Isle of Purbeck, in Dorset, England.

-Location

 Hobarrow Bay is located just over 1 km southeast of the ghost village of Tyneham, about 6 km south of Wareham and about 15 km west of Swanage.
-It is part of the Jurassic Coast.
+It is part of the Jurassic Coast World Heritage Site and the Dorset National Landscape area.